macloo/Web4Beginners/README.md

 You can compare the four files listed above and look at the two stylesheets attached (or not attached) to them.

+**responsive.html** is a simple template showing the viewport meta tag and linked to a stylesheet with one @media query in it.

 ## Adding images

 There are two more versions of the basic HTML file, and both of them have two images on the page.